Mari2213/Mari2213/README.md

-- 👋 Hi, I’m @Mari2213
+- 👋 Hi, I’m Marianna
-- 👀 I’m interested in Python programming, website and syste development
 - 🌱 I'm studying Systems Analysis and Development
-- 💞️ I like to tinker with live broadcasts and sound systems ...

 <!---
 Mari2213/Mari2213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.